 - 1 1/2 cups Mexican-blend shredded cheese

-- Add the chopped onion, red pepper and poblano and cook for about 5 minutes, or until softened.
+- Add the chopped onion, red pepper and poblano pepper and cook for 5-7 minutes, or until softened.

-- Add the ground turkey and cook, breaking it apart with the back of a wooden spoon, until no pink remains, about 10 minutes.
+- Add the ground turkey and cook until no longer pink, breaking it apart with the back of a wooden spoon, about 10 minutes.

-- Add the chili powder, salt, garlic powder, onion powder, oregano, cumin, red pepper flakes, paprika and cayenne and stir to combine.
+- Add the chili powder, salt, garlic powder, onion powder, oregano, cumin, red pepper flakes, paprika and cayenne and stir together with the turkey/onion/pepper mixture to combine.

-- Bring to a simmer, then reduce the heat to low and simmer for 10 minutes until the liquid has slightly reduced.
+- Bring to a simmer, then reduce the heat to low and continue on a low simmer for 10-12 minutes until the liquid has slightly reduced.
+See Recipe Note.

-- Sprinkle the cheese over the top of the skillet, cover, then turn the heat off and leave for a few minutes for the cheese to melt from the residual heat.
+- Sprinkle the cheese over the top of the skillet, cover, then turn the heat off.
+Let it sit for a few minutes to melt the cheese from the residual heat of the skillet.